How to Lace Shoes for Running the Right Way!

-- Tighten the loops to securely hold your laces.
+- Tighten the loops to hold your laces securely.

 - Finish tying shoes normally.

-- Here is a great YouTube video from pro-feet sports lab to show the loop.
+- Here is a great YouTube video from the pro-feet sports lab to show the loop.

 ✓ Window Lacing

 What if you have a painful pressure point on the top of your foot?
 Easy fix!
 Try window lacing.
-In window, or box, lacing you simply avoid lacing at the pressure point.
+In window or box lacing, you avoid lacing at the pressure point.